dpavliciuc/context-api/README.md

 - Run the project by executing `npm start`.

 **Note:** The projects are owned by me and are open source projects.
-I do not own ownership of images and other assets.
+I do not own ownership of images and other assets that are not mine.